DUI & DWI Statistics: The Human Cost of Impaired & Drunk DrivingUpdated Dec. 25, 2020

 - It is impossible to test for every potentially intoxicating substance in each instance, as there are so many.

-In two thirds of fatal collisions that do involve drug impairment, the impaired driver is among the fatalities.
+In two-thirds of fatal collisions that do involve drug impairment, the impaired driver is among the fatalities.
 It seems that driving under the influence of drugs dramatically increases your chances of dying as compared to driving under the influence of alcohol alone.
 Every year, around 4,000 drivers with drugs in their system are killed in collisions.
 This is likely because drug-impaired crashes are usually severe and frequently involve high-speeds, complete loss of control and off-road collisions.

 Injury and property damage

 Death is not the only negative outcome of a drunk driving incident.
-The National Highway Traffic Safety Administration (NHTSA) report that every day, approximately 800 people are injured in drunk driving collisions.
+The National Highway Traffic Safety Administration (NHTSA) reports that every day, approximately 800 people are injured in drunk driving collisions.
 That amounts to 300,000 every year, or one person every two minutes.
 This figure includes everything from minor bumps and cuts to debilitating injuries, such as brain damage, loss of limbs, facial disfigurement and paralysis.
 Many people who are fortunate enough not to die in an alcohol-impaired collision go on to suffer physical and/or mental disabilities for the rest of their lives.

 Even drunk driving collisions during which nobody was injured can permanently change the course of a person’s life.
-People involved in the crash may suffer with mental health problems such as anxiety and post-traumatic stress disorder (PTSD), which impact their happiness and stop them from living life to the full.
+People involved in the crash may suffer from mental health problems such as anxiety and post-traumatic stress disorder (PTSD), which impact their happiness and stop them from living life to the full.
 If you are the driver responsible for the alcohol-fueled collision, you will likely have to contend with:

 - Paying court costs, fines and victim compensation